maverick9000/maverick9000.github.io/_posts/2020-04-20-Agile-Coles-Notes.md

 ![scrumban](/assets/img/uploads/agile_5.png)

-#### Triage/Feature Freeze towards end of project
+#### Triage/Feature Freeze

-What are the priority tickets and freeze the rest of the work: only high priority items are done in triage stage
+At the end of project identify what are the priority tickets and freeze the rest of the work.
+Only high priority items are done in triage stage.

 # Scrum